LouisGaravaglia/iTranslate/README.md

 LYRCS is a web app that displays lyrics for a song in it's original language as well as a translated language of the user's choice.

+**Start Up Instructions From CL**

+* cd to the Folder where you would like to store project files and run the git command: git clone https://github.com/LouisGaravaglia/iTranslate.git
+* command: cd itranslate
+* command: psql
+* create the database to updload starter data in the dump.sql file: CREATE DATABASE new_itranslatedb;
+* exit out of the psql interface: (control + d)
+* move into the Backend folder: cd Backend
+* command: psql new_itranslatedb < dump.sql
+* while in the Backend folder, create the .env file needed to access the IBM Translate API.
+Copy the text from the env.rtf file attached to the email.
+Run the following command in your terminal: echo 'PASTE TEXT HERE BETWEEN THE QUOTATIONS' > .env
+* in your terminal, move back to the main project folder: cd ..
+* in your terminal, move to the Frontend folder: cd Frontend
+* in your terminal, move to the src folder: cd src
+* while in the src folder, create the accessToken.js file needed to access the Spotify API.
+Run the following command in your terminal: touch accessToken.js
+* open that file: open accessToken.js
+* then paste the text from the acessToken.rtf file included in the email to the newly created acessToken.js file.
+Save the file after pasting and close it.
+* in your terminal, move back to the Frontend folder to install dependencies: cd ..
+* while in the Frontend folder, run: npm i
+* in your terminal, move back to the main project folder: cd ..
+* move to the Backend folder now: cd Backend
+* while in the Backend folder, run to instal Backend dependencies: npm i
+* while in the Backend folder, spin up the server: npm start
+* open up a new terminal window and cd to the Frontend folder, and start up react as well: npm start
+* this should now automatically open up a new browser tab where you’ll be taken to the site.
+If it doesn’t, you should be able to find it at: http://localhost:3000

+Instructions for running tests:
+* In the Backend folder, in your terminal, run the command: jest --runInBand
+* In the Frontend folder, in your terminal, run the command: npm test

 **Features**

 LYRCS is designed to be more inline with the expressive and fluid quality of a lot of the music one might search for.